 The law library has study rooms available on the 2nd and 3rd floors.
 Study rooms are available on a first come basis for the use of current Loyola students and recent Loyola Law graduates studying to take the bar.
 Library staff retains the right to reserve study rooms at any time for law library or law school business.

 Study Room Guidelines

-Please note: Students using study rooms should be able to provide their Loyola campus ID if asked.
+Please note: Students using study rooms may be asked to provide their Loyola identification.